FatimAmiri/main/_source/tutorial/callbacks.rst

 update function we update the drawing.

 The callback is handed off to the smoothing algorithm, which will call it at every iteration.
-By default, the callback receives the mesh object and the number of the current iteration as firs and second parameter, and then any additional parameters that were passed to the algorithm.
+By default, the callback receives the number of the current iteration and then any additional parameters that were passed to the algorithm.

 .. code-block:: python

-    def callback(mesh, k, args):
+    def callback(k, args):
         print(k)
         plotter.update_vertices()
         plotter.update_faces()